RupalJain97/Distributed_Trading_System/README.md

 #### Data Consistency:

-1. For distributed systems, use a **distributed database** (e.g., MongoDB, PostgreSQL) to manage stock and user data across multiple instances of the microservices.
+1. For distributed systems, use a **distributed database, (MySQL)**,  to manage stock and user data across multiple instances of the microservices. - DONE
-2. Ensure data consistency with **synchronization mechanisms** and transactions where necessary.
+2. Ensure data consistency with **synchronization mechanisms** and transactions where necessary. - TODO

 ## Integrate Spring Boot for UI and REST APIs

 **Spring Boot REST Controllers:**
-1. Expose REST APIs for each microservice, enabling clients to interact with the system.
+1. Expose REST APIs for each microservice, enabling clients to interact with the system. - DONE
-2. Implement endpoints to buy, sell, and check the status of stocks.
+2. Implement endpoints to buy, sell, and check the status of stocks. - DONE

 **Spring Boot-powered UI:**
-1. Develop a dynamic front-end using Thymeleaf (or any preferred front-end framework) integrated with Spring Boot.
+1. Develop a dynamic front-end using Thymeleaf (or any preferred front-end framework) integrated with Spring Boot. - DONE
-2. Display real-time metrics such as execution time, active threads, and the number of processed transactions.
+2. Display real-time metrics such as execution time, active threads, and the number of processed transactions. - TODO

 ## Deploy the Application
 **Dockerize** the Application: Create Docker images for each microservice and deploy them using Docker Compose or Kubernetes.